 Eye-attached capturing devices are similar to contact lenses embedded with magnetic or mirror sensors, which can keep tracing the vision irrespective of the head movement.
 It can track vision movement in vertical, torsion, and horizontal directions.
-An eye attached vision capturing system would be particularly ideal for the healthcare, research, retail, and consumer electronics sectors, as vision capturing remains uninterrupted even if the user moves his head slightly or sets in a motion.
+An eye attached vision capturing system would be particularly ideal for the healthcare, research, retail, and consumer electronics sectors, as vision capturing remains uninterrupted even if the user moves his head slightly or sets in motion.

-Electrooculography technique, on the other hand, can detect and track vision movement through electric signals obtained from contact electrodes placed on skin around the eyes.
+Electrooculography technique, on the other hand, can detect and track vision movement through electric signals obtained from contact electrodes placed on the skin around the eyes.
 The technique allows users to track vision in darkness or even when the eyes are closed.
 The technique is particularly useful in researching human behavior during sleep.
-However, the sight gaze detection capability of an EOG system is not as accurate as that of optical tracing system, which uses infrared technology to detect gazing.
+However, the sight gaze detection capability of an EOG system is not as accurate as an optical tracing system, which uses infrared technology to detect gazing.

 By component, the market has been bifurcated into hardware and software.
-Hardware and software components of vision capturing systems vary according to properties of tracker.
+Hardware and software components of vision capturing systems vary according to the properties of the tracker.
 In case of eye-attached tracking, hardware components include a head-mount vision capturing system with cameras and sensors, an eye-tracking glass or lenses, and an external or internal storage device for recording and storing the data captured by vision trackers.
 The software, on the other hand, is integrated within a remote desktop that receives data from the head-mounted system.

 In case of optical capturing or video-based trackers, hardware components are similar to that of the eye attached tracing system.
 They comprise the eye tracking device (ETD), including a desktop, an external or internal storage device, a camera for recording vision movement and gaze point, and optical sensors for detecting and tracing vision movement.
 However, software is integrated within ETD for processing and analyzing data captured by cameras and sensors.

 After data filtration and processing, results derived from analytical tools are used for various purposes.
-For instance, in medical research, the analyzed data is used to study a myriad of psychiatric and neurological conditions, such as autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), obsessive compulsive disorder (OCD), Parkinson‘s, Alzheimer‘s, and Schizophrenia, among others.
-In the automotive sector, the analyzed data is used for enhancing human machine interface (HMI) systems as well as for other purposes, such as alerting drivers for being inattentive while driving.
+For instance, in medical research, the analyzed data is used to study a myriad of psychiatric and neurological conditions, such as autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), Parkinson‘s, Alzheimer‘s, and Schizophrenia, among others.
+In the automotive sector, the analyzed data is used for enhancing human-machine interface (HMI) systems as well as for other purposes, such as alerting drivers for being inattentive while driving.

-By application, the eye tracking market has been divided into healthcare, retail, research, automotive, consumer electronics, and others.
+By application, the eye-tracking market has been divided into healthcare, retail, research, automotive, consumer electronics, and others.
 The others segment includes the use of vision tracing systems by governments and the defense sector.
 Healthcare was the dominant segment in 2017 and is estimated to command a revenue share of just over 24.0% by 2025.
 Initial adoption of gaze capturing in healthcare was limited to a computer interface for patients suffering from mobility disabilities and other communication issues.
-However, the technology is being increasingly adopted as an input mechanism in consumer electronics and gaming devices.
+However, technology is being increasingly adopted as an input mechanism in consumer electronics and gaming devices.

 The consumer electronics segment is expected to expand at a CAGR exceeding 28.0% over the forecast period.
 Furthermore, the segment is anticipated to witness the fastest growth in the Asia Pacific region, with Japan, China, and India being at the forefront.
-Game designers leverage the vision gaze technology to enhance the user interface (UI) design and provide smarter modes of UI modalities and gameplay interaction that are sensitive to user’s mood and behavior.
+Game designers leverage the vision gaze technology to enhance the user interface (UI) design and provide smarter modes of UI modalities and gameplay interaction that are sensitive to the user’s mood and behavior.